Search

 You can learn more about the different absorbents and their unique features here.

-Depending on the sound-absorbing element, each element has the ability to absorb the sound, this is denoted by the absorptions coefficient and is indicated by Alpha (a).
+Depending on the sound-absorbing element, each element can absorb the sound, this is denoted by the absorption coefficient and is indicated by Alpha (a).
 To start with we want the sound-absorbing elements to have an Alpha value as close to 1 as possible, as this means that all sound sent towards the element will be absorbed.

 The Alpha value also determines which acoustic class the sound-absorbing element is a part of.
 The absorption classes are designated A-E, where absorption class A has the highest sound absorption.